Palestinian rocket attacks on Israel: West Bank

 There have been several attempts by Palestinian groups to fire rockets at Israel from the West Bank, though none of these have been successful.
 Such an attack could easily strike one of Israel's most densely populated areas.

 In December 2005, Palestinian Islamic Jihad and Fatah's al-Aqsa Martyrs' Brigades fired a Qassam rocket at Israel from the West Bank city of Jenin.
 The rocket landed within the West Bank, in proximity to the Israeli border village of Ram-On.
 The attack marked the first time a Qassam was fired at Israel from the West Bank and came close to hitting a Jewish community.

 In July 2006, a ranking member of Fatah's al-Aqsa Martyrs Brigades in the West Bank said his group had the ability to produce rockets in the northern West Bank and that major Israeli cities as well as Ben Gurion International Airport would eventually become Palestinian rocket targets.
 "Every day our rockets in Gaza become more accurate and do more killing and this is exactly what will happen in the West Bank", he said.

 In November 2006, A West Bank Fatah cell named Jondallah (God's soldiers) threatened to fire rockets at Israeli targets.
 At a news conference in Nablus, a group of 20 masked militants of the cell brandished four rockets.
 One of the projectiles, which was 1.5 metres (five feet) in length, was claimed by the group to have "a range of five kilometres (two miles) and a three kilogram payload".
 "We have a certain number of these rockets and we are going to use them when the time is right," said one of the armed militants.

 In February 2010, Palestinian Authority security forces in the West Bank arrested a Hamas cell preparing to test-fire a Qassam rocket near Ramallah and handed the rocket over to Israel.
 Hamas later said "Having a Qassam rocket in the West Bank is a demand that must be achieved".

 On 20 June 2010, senior Hamas official Mahmoud a-Zahar called on Palestinian residents of the West Bank to fire rockets into Israel.

-On 22 October 2010, the Palestinian Authority seized a large cache of arms, including mortar shells, which it said were meant to be used by Hamas militants targeting Palestinian Authority officials or attempting to sabotage Palestinian Authority security enforcement in the West Bank.
-Hamas denied this, stating that any weapons would be used against "the occupation", apparently referring to Israel.